Last Updated on

 Being from New England, the legend of the Bayberry Candle is one of my favorite Christmas legends.
-I thought it was one that everyone knew until I met my husband who grew up in Texas and had never heard of the legend of the bayberry candle.
+I thought it was one that everyone knew until I met my husband who grew up in Texas.
+He had never heard of the legend of the bayberry candle.
 For those of you who may not be familiar with it, I want to share it with you now.
+It’s one of my favorite Christmas traditions.

 The Legend of the Bayberry Candle

+Wondering about the beginning of the legend of the bayberry candle?
 Hundreds of years ago, when colonial families settled in New England, they began taking care of the chores that needed to be done to set up their homes.
 Most of these chores fell to the women.
-One of the chores that the women needed to take care of was making candles.
-The average colonial home would need up to 400 candles to light the home for a year and these candles were made from the tallow or animal fat from the animals that were slaughtered during the year.
+Women were in charge of making the candles their family would need.
+The average colonial home would need up to 400 candles to light the home for a year.
+And, they would make the candles made from the tallow or animal fat from the animals that were slaughtered during the year.
+I cannot even imagine what a difficult chore this must have been.
+And, I’m glad I don’t need to do it today.